Tarur Assembly constituency

-Tarur State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Alathur Lok Sabha constituency.
+Tarur is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Alathur Lok Sabha constituency.
 As of the 2021 Kerala Legislative Assembly election, the current MLA is P. P. Sumod of CPI(M).

-Local self governed segments
+Local self-governed segments

-Tarur Niyama Sabha constituency is composed of the following local self governed segments:
+Tarur Assembly constituency consists of the local self-governed segments listed below:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented Tarur Niyamasabha Constituency during the period of various assemblies:
+The following list contains all members of Kerala Legislative Assembly who have represented Tarur Assembly constituency during the period of various assemblies: